Incoherent charge transport in an organic polariton condensate: Hopping-induced transitions neglecting vibrations

-where we have used $\{\sigma\}$ to denote a configuration of the spin variables, and $\mathcal{N}_{\{\sigma\}} = \braket{\{\sigma\}|\sum_n \sigma^+_n \sigma^-_n|\{\sigma\}}$ counts the excited molecules.
-This state corresponds to an equal-weight superposition of all spin configurations, with photon numbers adjusted to match the required total excitation number.
-Since all spin configurations have equal weight, the amplitude for any one spin to be up or down is $1/2$, so the channel-dependent transition probabilities of going to the unexcited final state, $\mathcal{M}^{LP(L/H)}$ both become $1/4$, as seen in Fig.~1(c) of the main text.
+where $\CountSigma_{\{\sigma\}} = \mel{\{\sigma\}}{\sum_n \hat \sigma^+_n \hat\sigma^-_n}{\{\sigma\}}$ counts the excited molecules.
+As previously $\ket{(m)_P}$ denotes the photon number state $m$.
+The state in Eq.~\eqref{eq:largerhogs} thus takes the equally weighted spin configuration, and adjusts the photon numbers to fix the total excitation number.
+The signs ensure the photon matrix elements have negative signs.
+Since all spin configurations have equal weight, the expression $\mel{\Psi^0}{\hat V^{c}_p}{\Psi^0}=1/2$ corresponds to the fraction of terms where molecule $p$ is unexcited/excited respectively.
+As such, the channel-dependent transition probabilities of going to the unexcited final state, $\matelem^{LP(c)}$ becomes $1/4$ for both values of $c$, as seen in Fig.~\ref{fig:novib-prob}(a).

-Using the above state, we can now consider the probabilities for transitions to states with a single dark mode or upper polariton excited $\mathcal{M}^{\text{Dark}(L/H)}$ and $\mathcal{M}^{UP(L/H)}$.
-As noted in the main text, in the absence of vibrations, both these amplitudes are independent of the channel label, as $V^L + V^H=1$ in the relevant subspace for hopping.
+Using the above state, we can also find the probabilities for transitions to states with a single dark exciton or upper polariton excited, $\matelem^{\text{Dark}(c)}$ and $\matelem^{UP(c)}$.
+As noted above, in the absence of vibrations, both these amplitudes are independent of the channel label, as $\hat V^L + \hat V^H=\mathbb{1}$ in the relevant subspace for hopping.

 We first consider the amplitude for dark states.
-We must first find the large excitation density limit of these states, which we will label $\ket{\Psi^{d_k}}$ for the $k$th dark mode.
-We can then calculate the matrix element $\braket{\Psi^{d_k}(N_{ex}) | V^L |\Psi^{0} (N_{ex})}$.
-Making use of the $N_{ex}$ dependent initial state, the dark states can be written as:
+We must first find the large excitation density limit of the state $(N_{ex}-1)LP+d_k$ which, for brevity, we denote $\ket{\Psi^{d_k}}$.
+Making use of Eq.~\eqref{eq:largerhogs} this can be written as:

 Clearly this involves $N_{ex}-1$ lower polaritons (as before), and one excitation in a finite $k$ state.
-By considering the action of the spin raising operators we can rewrite this in a more useful way as:
+By considering the action of the spin raising operators we can rewrite this in a way that simplifies subsequent calculations:

-The factor $\mathcal{P}_{\sigma}$ sums up the phase factors that could arise in producing a given final state.
-This form arises since exactly one of the excited spins must come from the dark state operator, so for each possible excited state, we must add a copy of the state with the corresponding phase factor.
-The normalization factor can be evaluated using:
+The factor $\CountFTSigma_{k,\{\sigma\}}$ sums up the phase factors that could arise in producing a given final state.
+This form arises since exactly one of the excited spins must come from the dark state operator, so for each possible spin state, we must add a copy of the state with the corresponding phase factor.
+To verify the normalization and work out the matrix elements it is useful to use the result

+from counting the number of spin configurations.
+The normalization factor can then be found using:

-With this state defined, we can then find the relevant matrix elements:
+We can then find the relevant matrix elements: